AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingClassificationBasedRecommendationSystem.md

 Currently, you need these to produce the model:

-* Logictic regression / One-sigmoid-output-layer neural network model
+* A neural network model

 * A player data that is stored in matrix